-Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: Exped lited Review Policy #: 0330-1003 Replaced #: ORMC IRB #6000-203 MDACCO IRB #1000-0001L Page 2 of 4 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/12/07, 9/10/12, 8/29/16, 6/3/19, 04/12/22 subjects' financial standing, employability, insurability, reputation, or be stigmatizing, unless reasonable and appropriate protections will be implemented so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal.
+Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: Exped lited Review Policy #: 0330-1003 Replaced #: ORMC IRB #6000-203 MDACCO IRB #1000-0001L Page 2 of 4 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Mildred Beam, Esq.
+Institutional Official Melouse Beam Revision Dates: 1/1/01, 3/20/02, 11/12/07, 9/10/12, 8/29/16

-- 6. An Expedited Review Procedure may not be used for classified research involving human subjects. - 7.
-The standard requirements for informed consent (or its waiver, alteration, or exception) apply regardless of the type of review-expedited or convened-utilized by the IRB. - B. Research Categories (categories (1) through (7) pertain to both initial and continuing IRB review): - 1.
+- involve minor changes which do not increase risk to study participants in previously approved research that has active IRB approval. - The convened board will be notified of all expedited review approval actions at the next Full Board meeting. - 4.
+The Research Categories listed below apply regardless of the age of subjects, except as noted. - 5.
+An Expedited Review Procedure may not be used where identification of the subjects and/or their responses would reasonably place them at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, insurability, reputation, or be stigmatizing, unless reasonable and appropriate protections will be implemented so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal. - 6.
+An Expedited Review Procedure may not be used for classified research involving human subjects. - 7.
+IRBs are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) apply regardless of the type of review-expedited or convened-utilized by the IRB. - B. Research Categories (categories (1) through (7) pertain to both initial and continuing IRB review): - 1.
 Clinical studies of drugs and medical devices only when condition (a) or (b) is met. - a.
 Research on drugs for which an investigational new drug application (21 CFR Part 312) is not required.
 (Note: Research on marketed drugs that significantly increases the risks or decreases the acceptability of the risks associated with the use of the product is not eligible for expedited review.) - b.
 Research on medical devices for which: - i.
 (21 CFR Part 812) is not required, or - ii. the medical device is cleared/approved for marketing and the medical device is being used in accordance with its cleared/approved labeling. - 2.
-Collection of blood samples by finger stick, heel stick, ear stick, or venipuncture as follows:

-a. from healthy, non-pregnant adults who weigh at least 110 pounds.
-For these subjects, the amounts drawn may not exceed 550 ml in an 8 week period and collection may not occur more frequently than 2 times per week; or
+Collection of blood samples by finger stick, heel stick, ear stick, or venipuncture as follows: - a. from healthy, non-pregnant adults who weigh at least 110 pounds.
+For these subjects, the amounts drawn may not exceed 550 ml in an 8 week period and collection may not occur more frequently than 2 times per week; or - b. from other adults and children, considering the age, weight, and health of the subjects, the collection procedure, the amount of blood to be collected, and the frequency with which it will be collected.
+For these subjects, the amount drawn may not exceed the lesser of 50 ml or 3 ml per kg in an 8 week period and collection may not occur more frequently than 2 times per week.
+Children are defined in the HHS regulations as "persons who have not attained the legal age for